 You just can’t see fancy green figures in boxwood gardens around the world!
 The cultivation of boxwood is widely practiced in Russian gardens.

-Boxwood eight buxus, Is an evergreen compact growing ornamental shrub.
+Boxwood or buxus, Is an evergreen compact growing ornamental shrub.
 All boxwoods are characterized by slow growth (annual growth up to 15-20 cm) and unusually dense wood.

 The entire genus Boxwood combines about 70 types of shrubs or low trees - from 2 to 12 m, which have a very peculiar appearance.
 Wild boxwood sometimes reaches 15 m, but the height of cultivated species rarely exceeds 3-6 m.